crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/using-usage-explorer.md

  explorer

 With the Deadline Cloud usage explorer, you can see real-time metrics on the activity happening on each farm.
-You can look at the farmâs costs by different variables, such as queue, job, license product, or instance types.
+You can look at the farm’s costs by different variables, such as queue, job, license product, or instance types.
 Select various time frames to see usage during a specific period of time, and look at usage trends over the course of time.
 You can also see a detailed breakdown of selected data points, allowing for a closer look into metrics.
 Usage